 As long as you do a thorough job, it doesn’t matter when.
 Pick a time of day when you can devote an extra couple of minutes to your dental care.
 People who are too tired at the end of the day may benefit from cleaning between their teeth first thing in the morning or after lunch.
 Others might like to go to bed with a clean mouth.

-And don’t forget, children need to floss too!
-You should be flossing your child’s teeth as soon as he or she has two teeth that touch.
-Because flossing demands more manual dexterity than very young children have, children are not usually able to floss well by themselves until they are age 10 or 11.
+And don’t forget, children need to clean between their teeth too!
+Start as soon as your child has two teeth that touch.
+Because cleaning between teeth demands more manual dexterity than very young children have, children are not usually able to do a thorough job on their own until age 10 or 11.